Kamikaze Hearts: Reception

-Critical response

 According to the American Film Institute's Catalog of Feature Films, while Kamikaze Hearts garnered mixed reviews following its release, critics tended to be fascinated by its subject matter.

 Multiple critics lauded Juliet Bashore for her directing of the film.
 In a review published by the Los Angeles Times, Kevin Thomas praised her for "wisely" allowing individual viewers to decide which portions are true.
-Liz Galst of Boston's Gay Community News called Kamikaze Hearts "amazingly powerful", citing its portrayals of Mitch and Tigr's relationship and how pornographic performers navigate the lines between fiction and reality.
+Liz Galst of Boston's Gay Community News called Kamikaze Hearts "amazingly powerful," citing its portrayals of Mitch and Tigr's relationship and how pornographic performers navigate the lines between fiction and reality.
 She went on to note that the film placed Bashore "at the forefront of U.S. non-fiction filmmaking".

-The New York Times's Beatrice Loayza said that many portions were disorienting and tedious, comparing the film to an "opioid-induced delirium", but found it memorable as a whole.
+The New York Times's Beatrice Loayza said that many portions were disorienting and tedious, comparing the film to an "opioid-induced delirium," but found it memorable as a whole.
 Jonathan Rosenbaum, writing for the Chicago Reader, also cautioned that the film had the tendency to confuse its viewers.
 He attributed this to the several purposes that the camera served within Kamikaze Hearts, which included the "seemingly impartial witness" of and "catalyst" for the film's events.

-Writing for Another Magazine, James Balmont said that although the lesbian mainstream rejected the film when it was first released, Kamikaze Hearts "remains a milestone in queer cinema".
+Writing for Another Magazine, James Balmont said that although the lesbian mainstream rejected the film when it was first released, Kamikaze Hearts "remains a milestone in queer cinema."

 L.A.
-Weekly wrote in 1991, "drags you to a certain place — the world of lesbian-junkie porn stars — and keeps you there for 80 minutes.
+Weekly wrote in 1991 that the film "drags you to a certain place – the world of lesbian-junkie porn stars – and keeps you there for 80 minutes.
 If you're excited by that place, or even if you find that place disturbing, you'll like this film because it's so relentlessly inside the world of naked bodies, make-believe, addiction, despair, two-bit sleaze and two-bit dreams."

-In her 1991 book Looking for Trouble: On Shopping, Gender and the Cinema, Suzanne Moore calls the film "underground film-making of the highest order".
-She also said of the final scene: "Like pornography itself, the film promises the one big act, the one scene that will make the whole thing right, but never delivers it".
+In her 1991 book, Looking for Trouble: On Shopping, Gender and the Cinema, Suzanne Moore calls the film "underground film-making of the highest order."
+She also said of the final scene: "Like pornography itself, the film promises the one big act, the one scene that will make the whole thing right, but never delivers it."

-SFe for Time Out magazine said "sometimes the camera is a coolly discriminating, independent viewpoint, sometimes a goggling, peeping eye".
+SFe for Time Out magazine said "sometimes the camera is a coolly discriminating, independent viewpoint, sometimes a goggling, peeping eye."

-Accolades

-Kamikaze Hearts won Best Feature Film at the Torino International Gay and Lesbian Film Festival.